Lockdown Business Tips

 If you have a website then include a clear message on the home page so again people are aware of your trading situation.
 If you are unable to do this yourself then either ask your web designer or if it is a WordPress website then we are able to help.

-Potential and existing customers will be looking at the internet a lot more during lockdown so ensure that your Google Local entry is up-to-date, including the opening times.
-There is now an option under ‘posts’ on your Google Local entry to add a ‘Covid-19’ Update – do use this – it shows your business is being conscientious in the current climate and keeps your clients up to date.
+Potential and existing customers will be looking at the internet a lot more during lockdown so ensure that your Google Business profile is up-to-date, including the opening times.
+There is now an option under ‘posts’ on your Google Business profile to add a ‘Covid-19’ Update – do use this – it shows your business is being conscientious in the current climate and keeps your clients up to date.

 If you have a newsletter, now is the time to communicate with your customers.
 Let them know how you are doing, ask how they are doing and most importantly how you will be trading during this difficult time.